AarZoooo/lovebeats/README.md

 The proposed app will have the following features:

 - Matching users based on their shared love of music
-- Ability to create and share music playlists
-- Ability to find concerts and events
 - Ability to chat with other users
+- Ability to share music playlists
+- Ability to put date reminders

 The app will be available on both Android and iOS platforms.